Skip to main content

 form.delete(url)Submit via DELETE

-When validation errors are returned, useForm preserves the entered data and displays the errors.
-Combined with bind:value, this produces a seamless form experience.
+When validation errors are returned, useForm displays them while preserving the input values.
+Combined with bind:value, it delivers a seamless form experience.

-Data needed on every page (logged-in user, flash messages) is defined in the HandleInertiaRequests middleware’s share() method.
+Data needed on every page (the logged-in user, flash messages, etc.) is defined in the share() method of the HandleInertiaRequests middleware.

 // app/Http/Middleware/HandleInertiaRequests.php